arakoodev/doc/doc/Getting_started.md

 ### Downloading the release jar

+> **Note:** EdgeChains requires Java version 17 or above to run.
+Please make sure you have Java 17 installed on your system before proceeding.

 You can download the release jars from the [releases page](https://github.com/arakoodev/EdgeChains/releases).
 Download both flyfly.jar and edgechain-app-VERSION_NUMBER.jar.

 ### Compiling it yourself